-Highly purified Jo-1 is bound to microwells.
-Antibodies against this antigen, if present in diluted serum or plasma, bind in the microwells.
+Highly purified Sm is bound to microwells.
+Antibodies against this antigen, if present in diluted serum or plasma, bind to the respective antigen.
 Washing of the microwells removes unspecific serum and plasma components.
-Horseradish peroxidase (HRP) conjugated anti-human IgG immunologically detects the bound patient antibodies forming a conjugate/antibody/antigen complex.
+Horseradish peroxidase (HRP) conjugated antihuman IgG immunologically detects the bound patient antibodies forming a conjugate/anti-body/antigen complex.
 Washing of the microwells removes unbound conjugate.
 An enzyme substrate in the presence of bound conjugate hydrolyzes to form a blue color.
 The addition of an acid stops the reaction forming a yellow end-product.
 The intensity of this yellow color is measured photometrically at 450 nm.
 The amount of colour is directly proportional to the concentration of IgG antibodies present in the original sample.